 This is the best of the sensors.
 It is the most linear, most stable over time and arguably the one with the smallest absolute deviations though cherry picking the best of the DHT22s, they are comparable.
-It justifies its cost if you have a need for that extra accuracy, and particularly reliabilty.
+It may justify its cost if you have a need for that extra accuracy, and particularly reliabilty.
 For most everyday purposes the other sensors are probably adequate except for the gross inconsistency caused by sensor B's self-heating.
 Repeatability and consistency is where the SHT71 seems to win easily.
 Finer manufacturing tolerances and quality control are presumably what you are paying for with the more expensive devices.
 RMS scatter around the fit line is 2%RH, but this is only an estimate of the overall accuracy if the correction curve is applied and for as long as that correction curve remains unchanged.
 Note that that 2%RH scatter includes systematic errors in my apparatus as well as measurement errors in the sensors.
 The true humidity generated by each solution is only known to about 2%RH.
 For example all the sensors give 1–2% lower than expected readings for ammonium nitrate at 22°C, suggesting it is the reference data I am using that is in error rather then the sensors.
 Without my own correction curve, errors from the sensor after applying the manufacturer's default calibration from the datasheet are up to 5%.
 All my data points nearly remain within the shaded area of the manufacturer's specification.

 DHT22 / AM2302